top of page

 "At its core, pain is just something that hurts or makes you say ouch," says Karen Davis, a senior scientist at the Krembil Brain Institute in Toronto.
 "Everything else is the outcome of the pain, how it then impacts your emotions, your feelings, your behaviors."

-The ouch part of pain begins when something activates special nerve endings called nociceptors.
+The ouch-ness of pain begins when something activates special nerve endings called nociceptors.
 "Once they are activated, they trigger a whole cascade of events with kind of a representation of that signal going through your nerves and into your spinal cord and then all the way up to your brain," Davis says.

 The vagus nerve plays a key role in the processing of pain.
 Its job is to send crucial electrical messages back and forth between the brain and the body.
 The vagus nerve runs from the brainstem at the bottom of the brain along the spinal cord to the colon, branching out on the way through the neck, chest and abdomen.
 Pain signals travel up and down this superhighway and interact with many different brain areas, including those involved in physical sensation, thinking and emotion.